PieterjanCriel/dna/README.md

 # Euler DNA

-### Deep Neural Associations
+### Deep Neural Axioms

-Deep Neural Associations (DNA) is an implementation of fuzzy relations.
+Deep Neural Axioms (DNA) is a deep learning of axioms using tensorflow.
+It is inspired by the concept of [fuzzy relations](https://www.diva-portal.org/smash/get/diva2:832500/FULLTEXT01.pdf).